Frystrider/PacManExercise/README.md

 Click start to move images.
 #### Future improvements:
 I would like to revisit this and implement more interaction.
-Ex.- on screenclicik randomize direction of all images.
+Ex.- on screenclick randomize direction of all images.
 ##### Liscense:
 MIT starter code